 \subsection{Markov chain model for jitter induced by 1 bit ISI}

-When the \gls{isi} due to the immediate previous bit is dominant, the zero crossings of the data are bunched into two narrow distributions as shown in Figure~\ref{fig:ch6:moderate_isi}.
+When the \gls{isi} due to the immediate previous bit is dominant, the zero crossings of the data are bunched into two narrow distributions as shown in Fig.~\ref{fig:ch6:moderate_isi}.
 This is approximated to the data signal following one of two distinct traces.
-Figure~\ref{fig:ch6:eye_cartoon} illustrates an eye diagram with \gls{isi} due to exactly 1 previous bit.
+Fig.~\ref{fig:ch6:eye_cartoon} illustrates an eye diagram with \gls{isi} due to exactly 1 previous bit.

-Here, $t_i$ is the initial sampling instant of the clock, $\gamma$ is the distance to the right edge of the window and $V_{th}$ is the threshold of the samplers in the phase detector. $\cA$ and $\cB$ represent the two distinct zero crossing times of the data signal.
-For the eye diagram shown in Figure~\ref{fig:ch6:moderate_isi}, the size of the window $\cW$ is about 4\% of the bit period.
+Here $t_i$ is the initial sampling instant of the clock, $\gamma$ is the distance to the right edge of the window and $V_{th}$ is the threshold of the samplers in the phase detector. $\cA$ and $\cB$ represent the two distinct zero crossing times of the data signal.
+For the eye diagram shown in Fig.~\ref{fig:ch6:moderate_isi}, the size of the window $\cW$ is about 4\% of the bit period.
 This means $T_{\cW}$ is about $40\tau$.
 Assuming that the source outputs 1 and 0 with equal probability, the bit combinations that result in traces with zero crossing at $\cA$ and $\cB$, respectively, are listed in Table~\ref{tbl:ch6:isi_1bit}.
-Here, $b_0$ is the current bit corrupt with ISI due to $b_{-1}$.
+Here $b_0$ is the current bit corrupt with ISI due to immediately previous bit $b_{-1}$.
 A data transition occurs when $b_0 \neq b_{1}$.
 Table~\ref{tbl:ch6:isi_1bit} lists all 3 bit combinations which cover all possible data traces.

-Here, $LT$ and $RT$ indicate that the clock is shifted to the left and to the right respectively, by a step of size $\tau$. $NA$ indicates no corrective action in that cycle.
-When all sequences are equally likely, the probabilities $P(RT) = 0.25 = P(LT)$ and $P(NA) = 0.5$.
+Here $LT$ and $RT$ indicate that the clock is shifted to the left and to the right, respectively, by a step of size $\tau$ while $NA$ indicates no corrective action in that cycle.
+When all sequences are equally likely, the probabilities $\prob(RT) = 0.25 = \prob(LT)$ and $\prob(NA) = 0.5$.
 Note that the system escapes the window of susceptibility $\cW$ when, for the first time, either \mbox{$(n_R - n_L)\tau \ge \gamma$} or \mbox{$(n_L - n_R)\tau \ge (T_{\cW} - \gamma)$}.
-Here, $n_R$ and $n_L$ are the total number of times the clock position has been shifted to the right and to the left, respectively, from start-up.
+Here $n_R$ and $n_L$ are the total number of times the clock position has been shifted to the right and to the left, respectively, from start-up.